Singlife Travel Insurance—MoneySmart Review (2026)

 Out of the 3 insurers, Singlife offers the largest coverage payout at $3,000 to $8,000 in baggage loss and damage.
 Here’s how the payout for your valuables will look like should something unfortunate occur:

-Note: Cash, jewelries, or bonds are not subject to payout claim for the usual plans.
+*Note: Valuables such as jewelries and precious metals are not subject to payout claim for the usual plans.
 Animals are also not covered for, along with golfing, water sports and winter sports equipment (unless you include the additional coverage).

-For the $60 price range, you can opt for Singlife Plus.
-It includes COVID-19 coverage, offers an emergency medical evacuation coverage of $2,000,000 (higher than that by Direct Asia), and includes COVID-19 hospitalisation and daily cash allowance for quarantine.
+With the current discounted prices, you can opt for Singlife Travel Plus ($42 on current promotion) in the <$50 price range.
+It includes COVID-19 coverage, offers an emergency medical evacuation coverage of $1,000,000 (higher than that by Direct Asia), and includes COVID-19 hospitalisation and daily cash allowance for quarantine.

 Check out our latest price guide on all travel insurances in Singapore to explore more options.